Top 5 Cyber Security Skills Needed in 2018

 Best IT Manager Jobs

-Technology Manager Employment Projections | 2020 - 2030
+Technology Manager Employment Projections | 2022 - 2032

 Key Growth Factors

 Job growth for information technology managers is directly tied to the growth rates of the IT workers they supervise.
 Record-breaking growth in a variety of technical jobs – including software development, project management, data analytics, and cloud computing – will continue through 2025 and beyond, in turn fueling strong demand for talented IT managers.
-Additional growth will be driven by increased focus on information security and the hiring of additional cyber security personnel.
+Additional growth will be driven by an increased focus on information security and the hiring of additional cybersecurity personnel.

 9. Database Administrator